 brew install dnsmasq

-After install, I had to change the config of dnsmasq a bit by adding:
+After install, change the config of dnsmasq by running

-I added this on top of the file with some comments to keep overview.
+I added this on top of the file.

 sudo mkdir /etc/resolver